What we do.

 OneChance NZ delivers focused programmes across the Social Services Vocational Pathway to encourage NCEA success and develop real life skills.
 We facilitate Adventure Based Learning (ABL) activities, BootCamps, group fitness sessions, leadership training, coaching, mentoring, public speaking with confidence building modules, promote interest in careers and other tertiary training.

-We have a big focus on the delivery of intensive and fun Gateway programmes to the five Rotorua High Schools and surrounding towns, team building activities, organise community events, training workshops and motivational speaking seminars to community and youth groups.
+We have a big focus on the delivery of intensive and fun Gateway programmes to the five Rotorua High Schools and surrounding towns, team building activities, organise community events, youth awards, training workshops and motivational speaking seminars to the community and youth groups.

 In 2015 the OCYP team won the prestigious Ministry of Youth Development ANZAC Youth Award for organising the OneChance ANZAC Kite Festival.
 A first for any youth group in Rotorua.